Palestinians: Genetics

+Dendrogram based on mtDNA haplogroup frequencies from Badro et al. 2013.

+A 2013 study by Badro et al. analyzed haplogroups of modern Palestinians as well as other groups from the Middle East.
+The study found that mtDNA distribution of Palestinians, Lebanese, Jordanians, and Syrians clustered together separate from Yemenis, Saudis, and Egyptians, and that the Arabian peninsula population clusters were differentiated from Levantine populations.

+In a genetic study of Y-chromosomal STRs in two populations from Israel and the Palestinian Territories, the Y-haplogroup frequency of Palestinian Christians was E1b1b(31.82%), followed by G2a (11.36%), and J-M267 (9.09%), and that of Palestinian Muslims was J-M267 (37.82%) followed by E1b1b (19.33%), and T(5.88%).
+The study sample consisted of 44 Palestinian Christians and 119 Palestinian Muslims.

+A study found that the Palestinians, like Jordanians, Lebanese, and Syrians, have what appears to be female-mediated gene flow in the form of maternal DNA haplogroups from Sub-Saharan Africa.
+15 percent of the 117 Palestinian individuals tested carried such maternal haplogroups, consistent with female migration from eastern Africa into Near Eastern communities within the last few thousand years.
+It is likely this ancestry traces back to women brought from Africa as part of the Arab slave trade.

 Identity

 Emergence of a distinct identity

 The timing and causes behind the emergence of a distinctively Palestinian national identity among the Arabs of Palestine are matters of scholarly disagreement.
 Some argue that it can be traced as far back as the peasants' revolt in Palestine in 1834 (or even as early as the 17th century), while others argue that it did not emerge until after the Mandatory Palestine period.
 Legal historian Assaf Likhovski states that the prevailing view is that Palestinian identity originated in the early decades of the 20th century, when an embryonic desire among Palestinians for self-government in the face of generalized fears that Zionism would lead to a Jewish state and the dispossession of the Arab majority crystallised among most editors, Christian and Muslim, of local newspapers.
 The term itself Filasṭīnī was first introduced by Khalīl Beidas in a translation of a Russian work on the Holy Land into Arabic in 1898.
 After that, its usage gradually spread so that, by 1908, with the loosening of censorship controls under late Ottoman rule, a number of Muslim, Christian and Jewish correspondents writing for newspapers began to use the term with great frequency in referring to the 'Palestinian people' (ahl/ahālī Filasṭīn), 'Palestinians' (al-Filasṭīnīyūn), the 'sons of Palestine' (abnā' Filasṭīn) or to 'Palestinian society' (al-mujtama' al-filasṭīnī).